MicrosoftDocs/VBA-Docs/api/Visio.Style.Cells.md

 vsoCell = vsoShape.Cells("Prop.Row_1")
 ```

-You can use this statement to access other cells in the row:
+Use this statement to access other cells in the row: